kahypar/kahypar/README.md

 KaHyPar is free software provided under the GNU General Public License (GPLv3).
 For more information see the [COPYING file][CF].

-We distribute this framework freely to foster the use and development of advanced data structure.
+We distribute this framework freely to foster the use and development of hypergraph partitioning tools.
 If you use KaHyPar in an academic setting please cite the following paper:

     @inproceedings{DBLP:conf/alenex/SchlagHHMS016,
      author    = {Sebastian Schlag and